Student Computing Fees

 • Provide the communication and collaboration tools needed by students.

-• Enhance classrooms, computer labs, and student study spaces to support the learning processes.
+• Enhance classrooms, computer labs, and student study and collaboration spaces to support learning processes.

-The fee is determined by the number of credit hours a student takes per semester, and started at $20.42 for one credit hour and topped out at $113.52 at 15 or more credit hours up through Summer Semester of 2017.
+The fee is determined by the number of credit hours a student takes per semester.
+Fees started at $20.42 for one credit hour and topped out at $113.52 at 15 or more credit hours up through Summer Semester of 2017.

 The fee increased for Fall Semester 2017.
 It currently starts at $26.35 for one credit hour and tops out at $119.45 for 15 or more credit hours.
 All Student Computing Fee allocations ultimately are approved by the General Student Fee Board.

 A complete schedule of tuition and fees can be found at: https://fbs.admin.utah.edu/download/income/FreshSophRes/FreshSophTuitionFeeRes.pdf .
 Undergraduate Lower Division and Upper Division, as well as Resident and Non-Resident status, pay the same amount.

 Historically speaking, the first "technology fees" were assessed during "Winter Quarter" of 1985 in order to foster student computer literacy and support the emerging computing needs of University of Utah Students.
 You can read an original article about the new fees from the "The Daily Utah Chronicle" dated October 7, 1985.